When is The Witcher season 2 on Netflix? Everything you need to know

 Hissrich additionally spoke to Collider about the place the sequence may transcend the second season, together with the place it’d finish:

-“It’s a fragile dance as a result of you’ve gotten to have the ability to have a conceit of the place you’re going.
+“It’s a fragile dance as a result of you could have to have the ability to have a conceit of the place you’re going.
 Your tales want an finish level.
-They want a route to purpose in the direction of.
+They want a path to purpose in the direction of.

 “I’m sure, at some point, that I said I could write seven seasons but I’m also sure that I said I could write 20 seasons.
 I will continue writing this series, as long as it makes sense to write this series.
 That means taking, organically, from the books and allowing story to flow, but then also allowing the story to end when it needs to end.”

-So, offered season 2 has the identical success as the primary sequence, there may very well be much more in retailer for Geralt and his crew.
+So, offered season 2 has the identical success as the primary sequence, there could possibly be much more in retailer for Geralt and his crew.

 What is going to occur in The Witcher season 2?